ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - SoK: Web3 Regulatory Technology for Cryptocurrency VASP AML/CFT Compliance.
 Qian’ang Mao, Jiaxin Wang, Ya Liu, Li Zhu, Jiaman Chen, Jiaqi Yan.
 Under the 2nd Review of **Blockchain: Research and Applications (CCF-B, JCR Q1)**

-- Decentralized or Not?
-An Ethical Framework for Assessing Decentralization in Blockchain-Based Governance. **Jiaxin Wang**.
-Preparation for **Technological Forecasting and Social Change (ABS 3, JCR Q1)**
+- (De)centralization in Blockchain-Based Governance: An Analytical Framework and Multi-Case Study. **Jiaxin Wang**.
+Preparation for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

-- Institutional Settlement in Code: Rethinking Blockchain Governance Beyond Design. **Jiaxin Wang**.
+- When Institutional Logics Meet Programmable Infrastructure: Code-Mediated Settlement in Blockchain Governance. **Jiaxin Wang**.
 Preparation for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

-- Mapping the Dark Side of Web3: A Taxonomy and Research Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
+- Mapping the Dark Side of Web3: A Taxonomy and Integrative Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 - Blockchain Splits as Sociotechnical Divergence: A Review and Comparative Analysis of Governance in Decentralized Platforms. **Jiaxin Wang**.
-Writing for **Technovation (ABS 3, JCR Q1)**
+Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

 <!-- The Fight for the On-chain War Chest: Role-Based Ecosystem Analytics for Wartime Cryptocurrency Sanctions and Fundraising.
 Qian'ang Mao, **Jiaxin Wang**, Jiaqi Yan.
 Writing -->